DON'T HAVE THE TIME TO SIT AND READ? NOW YOU CAN LISTEN OR DOWNLOAD (OR) SUBSCRIBE TO MY AUDIO PODCAST.

 I point that out because unbeknownst to Esther (wherever she is at the time of all these happenings), God has just orchestrated events in the royal palace that will forever change her life.
 In the following chapters, (spoiler alert) Esther is going to ascend the very throne Vashti has just been forced to vacate, yet she (Esther) has no idea what’s about to hit her soon-to-be-royal tooshie!

-It makes me wonder, where in our life is God orchestrating events behind the scenes that will turn out for our awesome-good and His greater glory?
+We'll come back to Esther in part two.
+In the mean time though, this all makes me wonder where in our life is God orchestrating events behind the scenes that will turn out for our awesome-good and His greater glory?

 LESSON 1: DO NOT COMPROMISE YOUR VALUES FOR THE SAKE OF WINNING ANYONE’S APPROVAL.